noopurP/NBAY6170_project/README.md

 We validated our results by cross-checking how seperate the values were for the crucial features to determine if the clusters had segregated well enough for the information to be actionable.
+(These results can be better followed in the "aiding_nypd.ipynb" notebook)

+The clusters had indeed segregated really well marking areas of high, neutral and low criminal activity.
+A few things that stood out -
+    1. There was negligible difference in the trends of criminal activity.
+In hindset we realize our strategy to be lacking in this as there was general increasing trend in the whole dataset that we ought to have deducted from all the trend points for every zipcode to be able to better highlight the variations in trends across clusters.
+    2. There was also negligible difference in the ratio of Threat to Person/Belonging which is surprising as it implies that there is a balance in the distribution of criminal activities pertaining to either category across all Zipcodes/Precincts.